Skip to content

 See the Forms table for per-form voice counts and the Presets Reference for the full default table.

-The instrument choice affects the General MIDI program, the playable range used during generation, and the ornament density of the post-pass.
-An invalid instrument string throws.
+The instrument choice affects the General MIDI program, the playable range used to fit the completed output, and the ornament density of the post-pass.
+Each form has an explicit set of compatible instruments; requesting one outside that set throws, as does an unknown instrument string.

 Scale and targetBars